deepmodeling/deepmd-kit/doc/development/create-a-model-pt.md

         pass
 ```

+### Floating-point precision

+When creating a new component, the floating-point precision should obey the [Floating-point precision of the model](../model/precision.md) section.
+In implementation, the component should

+- store parameters in the component precision, except those for output normalization;
+- store output normalization parameters in {py:data}`deepmd.pt.utils.env.GLOBAL_PT_FLOAT_PRECISION`;
+- before input normalization, cast the input tensor to the component precision; before output normalization, cast the output tensor to the {py:data}`deepmd.pt.utils.env.GLOBAL_PT_FLOAT_PRECISION`.

 ## Register new arguments

 To let someone uses your new component in their input file, you need to create a new method that returns some `Argument` of your new component, and then register new arguments.
 For example, the code below